-Your home’s plumbing system is a work horse, so to speak.
+Your home’s plumbing system is a workhorse, so to speak.
 After all, you use it multiple times every single day.
 And just like anything that you want to work properly for a long time to come, you should check up on it regularly to keep your plumbing system functioning properly.
 This will save you a lot of money by keeping the plumber at bay.

 So here are 4 best practices to put in place for the benefit of your plumbing system.

 Faucets and pipes should all be properly drained and then insulated before the winter season sets in.
 This will protect you from nasty surprises or breaks in the springtime when the warmer weather starts to set in again.
-It is easy to add into your schedule as fall clean up and it will save you a lot of headaches later.
+It is easy to add to your schedule as fall clean up and it will save you a lot of headaches later.

 You don’t want to have to deal with a frozen pipe, but it’s easier than you would think, even with your internal pipes.
-Focus on keeping your pipes insulated and warm so that you don’t get a blockage or have to deal with a frozen pipe that ends up bursting and costing a lot of money, time and stress to fix.
+Focus on keeping your pipes insulated and warm so that you don’t get a blockage or have to deal with a frozen pipe that ends up bursting and costing a lot of money, time, and stress to fix.
 You can use tape and other insulating materials to help you stay on top of it with both internal pipes and any other pipes that are otherwise exposed in your home’s system.

 You can sign up for regular maintenance of your pipes.
-This can really help you to get an expert view on your entire plumbing system so that they can spot and fix any weaknesses or other trouble areas that they would know to look for in your plumbing system.
+This can really help you to get an expert view of your entire plumbing system so that they can spot and fix any weaknesses or other trouble areas that they would know to look for in your plumbing system.
 It can really help take a weight off of your mind, too, because an expert opinion is always great with issues like these.

-Protecting and maintaining your home’s plumbing system will help you to make sure that it works all the time, on all seasons.
+Protecting and maintaining your home’s plumbing system will help you to make sure that it works all the time, in all seasons.
 Whether you knew some of these tips or not, you’ll find that these practices can really make a difference to the health of your plumbing system as a whole.
 When it comes to best protecting your budget and saving you from plumbing-related issues, it’s best to be proactive instead of doing things when problems occur.